Amanag185/EE200_Project/README.md

-# 📡 EE200: Digital Signal Processing (Q1 & Q2)
+# 📡 EE200: Digital Signal Processing

 **Zapptain America Team Project | Signals, Systems & Networks**

-This repository contains the foundational Digital Signal Processing (DSP) algorithms and analyses developed for Questions 1 and 2 of our EE200 coursework.
+This repository contains the foundational Digital Signal Processing (DSP) algorithms and analyses developed for Questions 1 and 2 of our EE200 coursework project.
 These scripts demonstrate core principles of signal manipulation, frequency-domain analysis, and robust acoustic feature extraction.

 ---